 Outline of the upper part of the basin on the wall and the bottom of the bathroom pedestal sinks on the floor with a marker, then mark reference points on the floor and the wall through the mounting points located on the back Basin and in the bottom of the pedestal.
 Set the table, pedestal sink and a hand, then use an electric drill to drill pilot holes in the floor and wall in the marked reference points.

-12 Photos Gallery of: Installing Bathroom Pedestal Sinks
+12 Picture Gallery: Installing Bathroom Pedestal Sinks

 Secure the pedestal to the floor of the bathroom by placing the pedestal on reference points drilled into the ground, then by anchoring the bathroom pedestal sinks to the floor with screws tightened with a wrench.
 Place the lavatory on the pedestal so that the mounting holes of the basin is aligned with the reference points drilled into the wall, then drive the screws through the mounting holes in the wall socket with a wrench.